ufal/corefud-scorer/README.md

 A fundamental element of all the metrics above is whether there is a correspondence between a key mention and a response mention.
 In other words, if the two mentions, each from one of the two input files, are matching.
-CorefUD scorer distinguishes between two types of mention matching:
+CorefUD scorer distinguishes between three types of mention matching:
 1. exact
 2. partial/fuzzy
+3. head
-This can be controlled by the `-x, --exact-match` option, which switches on exact matching.
+This can be controlled by the `-a, --match [exact|partial|head]` option.
+As a shortcut, the `-x, --exact-match` option switches on exact matching and is thus equivalent to `-a exact`.
-Otherwise, mentions are compared with partial matching.
+By default, mentions are compared with head matching.

+*Changed in version 1.1: default matching changed from partial to head.*

 #### Exact Matching

 In *exact matching*, the two mentions are considered matching if and only if they consist of the same set of words.
 A word is defined here only by its position within the sentence and by position of the sentence within the whole file.
 This is sufficient as one-to-one alignment of word forms has been already ensured by passing the file alignment requirements specified [above](#input_files).

+Setting of mention heads in both key and response files is ignored in this setup.

 #### Partial Matching